🐢 KEJIMKUJIK NATIONAL PARK 🍄

 Activities

-• Learning to camp, we’ll set up our own tents and talk about the important to-do’s of sleeping outside
+- Setting up tents and talking about the important to-do’s of sleeping outside and camping

 Eligibility